G5Olivieri/strapi-nextjs-events/README.md

 ### [Strapi](https://strapi.io/)

-I used the Strapi CMS as backend, because a CMS solution would make the events management easier, speakers and subscriptions, or any other persistent entities.
+I used the Strapi CMS as backend, because a CMS solution would make the events, speakers and subscriptions, or any other persistent entities, management easier.
 I used Strapi because it was the first option in https://jamstack.org/headless-cms/, but I could use the graphCMS or any other headless CMS, I didn't compare the CMS systems and I don't know if there